AENeuro/HKU-Moodle-Helper/README.md

 **⚙️ Update 1.4.8**
 Fixed to support the update Moodle (23 JUL 2024), adjustment of styling to match the new Moodle UI.

+**⚙️ Update 1.4.9**
+Fixed course mismatch when the course is added from search page.